New Ideas in Constraining Nuclear Forces: Improving Two- and Many-Body Nuclear Forces with Novel Fitting Strategies and Including Higher Orders in Chiral EFT

 In this section, we will focus on nascent approaches to the problem of inferring the probability distributions of the LECs in EFT descriptions of the nuclear force.
 Parameter estimation is a problem of a very general nature that appears in most branches of science.
 To calibrate the parameters of a theory typically requires inductive reasoning in the presence of incomplete information.
 In practice, parameter estimation requires a mixture of probability theory, applied mathematics, statistical analysis, and most importantly, expert knowledge about the underlying theory and the pool of calibration data.
 A framework for parameter estimation and model comparison is provided by Bayesian statistics via Bayes' theorem.
 It informs one how to express probabilities for a hypothesis $H$, e.g., model parameters or a model itself, given some dataset $D$

 To utilize one of the main advantages of EFTs, all theoretical predictions should be carried out order-by-order.
 This exposes a crude estimate of the uncertainty coming from the EFT truncation.
-The possible systematic uncertainties of the $p/\Lambda_b$ expansion is one example of the so-called prior knowledge (or belief), i.e. something we know or have reasons to believe to be true even before we have looked at new data.
+The possible systematic uncertainties of the $k/\Lambda_b$ expansion is one example of the so-called prior knowledge (or belief), i.e. something we know or have reasons to believe to be true even before we have looked at new data.
 This is valuable information that should be retained in, e.g., an estimation of the possible values of the LECs.
 Another possible prior could be based on the expectation that the LECs should have natural values when expressed in appropriate powers of the breakdown scale.

 The application of Bayesian statistics in \textit{ab initio} nuclear theory is a recent and important advancement, see e.g., Refs.~\cite{Melendez:2017phj,Wesolowski:2018lzj}.
-A significant step towards Bayesian parameter estimation in chiral EFT was taken in Ref.~\cite{Melendez:2019izc} where a likelihood for data (observables) correlated across an independent variable, e.g., the scattering angle in a differential cross section, was explicitly modeled using Gaussian processes.
+A significant step towards Bayesian parameter estimation in chiral EFT was taken in Ref.~\cite{Melendez:2019izc} where the EFT truncation error was modeled with a Gaussian process.
+This process can be incorporated in a likelihood for data (observables) correlated across an independent variable, e.g., the scattering angle in a differential cross section, as part of future parameter estimation calculations.